 The above she shed is simply perfect for daytime reading and relaxation.
 If we were to make any changes it would to add lighting around the bookshelves to illuminate the tomes as ducks approaches.

-Set up a cute yet quaint mini library
+2. Set up a cute yet quaint mini library in your she shed

 Sure, the bookshelf has only three shelves, but it’s enough for you to bring out the books on your summer reading list and finally get cracking on them.
 You could also have one of these on each opposing wall if you have an expanded book collection.